 What Is Long Term Housesitting?

 First, let’s answer the question: What is a House Sitter?
 A house watcher is someone (a solo person, couple or a family) who stays in a home and takes care of it in the owner’s absence.
-In many cases, it also means taking care of the owner’s pets.
+In most cases, it also means taking care of the owner’s pets.
 The house sitter job can be a paid position – but, often house sitters provide services unpaid in exchange for a free place to live.

 Long Term Housesitting is when sitters stay in a home for an extended period of time – usually a month or longer.